mrisney/navbar-links-app/README.md

 ```
 <a name="access-json-rest"></a>
 #### 8. Access JSON REST, using HttpClient API from our Angular component
-We’ve successfully created RESTful services using Angualr 7 HttpClient API, its time to access rest-api.service.ts via Angular 7 components.
+We’ve successfully created TypeScript methhods that abstract the REST services using Angular HttpClient API, its time to access rest-api.service.ts via Angular components.

-Go to your app.module.ts file and add the following code, this file holds the core services to run our demo app.
+Go to the app.module.ts file and add the following code, this file holds the core services to run the demo app.

 ```typescript
 import { BrowserModule } from '@angular/platform-browser';